Biking in Olympia

 Thurston County Parks, 360.786.5595

 The Olympia Police Department offers free bicycle registration for Olympia residents.
 This provides documentation on your bike, in the event it is ever lost or stolen.
-To register, bring your bicycle to the Olympia Police Department, 601 4th Avenue E, M-F, 8am-5pm.
+You can register online or take your bicycle to the Olympia Police Department, 601 4th Avenue E, M-F, 8am-5pm.

 Racks on Demand